nitrate-lang/nitrate/docs/SOLVER.md

 ## Overview

-The trait solver resolves trait constraints and propagates type constraints through the expression graph.
+The trait solver resolves type constraints and propagates type information through the expression graph.
 It is the engine behind Nitrate's Hindley-Milner type inference, monomorphization, and refinement type checking.
-The solver operates as part of the `nitrate_hir_solve` crate.
+The solver operates as part of the `nitrate_hir_solve` crate, serving as the core analysis pass that transforms unresolved HIR (with `Inferred` type variables and `GenericParam` references) into fully resolved, concrete type assignments ready for validation and code generation.

 ## Architecture